-UN peacekeepers’ child sex ring left victims, but no arrests
+AP exclusive: U.N. child-sex ring left victims but no arrests

 Legally, the U.N. is in a bind.
 It has no jurisdiction over peacekeepers, leaving punishment to the countries that contribute the troops.

 The AP interviewed alleged victims, current and former U.N. officials and investigators and sought answers from 23 countries on the number of peacekeepers who faced such allegations and, what if anything, was done to investigate.
-With rare exceptions, few states responded to repeated requests, while the names of those found guilty are kept confidential, making accountability impossible to determine.
+With rare exceptions, few nations responded to repeated requests, while the names of those found guilty are kept confidential, making accountability impossible to determine.

 Without agreement for widespread reform and accountability from the U.N.’s member states, solutions remain elusive.